muktihari/fit/docs/usage.md

     }
     defer f.Close()

-    // f (*os.File) is implementing both io.WriterAt and io.WriteSeeker so it can be used directly.
-    // But to reduce syscall, let's wrap it using buffered writer for fast encoding.
-Unlike bufio.Writer,
-    // bufferedwriter maintains the underlying io.Writer ability to write at specific byte. bw := bufferedwriter.New(f)
-    defer bw.Flush()

-    streamEnc, err := encoder.New(bw).StreamEncoder()
+    // By default, the Encoder uses a buffer of size 4096 to write to the writer. streamEnc, err := encoder.New(f).StreamEncoder()
     if err != nil {
         panic(err)
     }